-While using Logos, you may see an exclamation mark within the sync arrows with the following message appearing when you hover over the sync icon:
+While using Logos, you may see an exclamation mark within the sync arrows with the following message when hovering over the sync arrows:

 - "An error occurred during synchronization."